Survey of COVID-19 Responses to Understand Behaviour (SCRUB)

 Building on the COSMO project, a WHO/Europe initiative - we are running a “living survey” – with both repeated cross-sectional and longitudinal sampling – throughout the pandemic.
 In this survey we track relevant protective behaviours (e.g., handwashing and social distancing) their variations by demographic and location, and their determinants.
 We also test interventions.

-After each wave of data collection, we generate and disseminate an updated report to relevant policy actors.
+After each wave of data collection, we generate and disseminate an updated report to relevant policy makers.

-More than 10,000 surveys in more than 40 countries have already been completed.
+More than 40,000 surveys in more than 40 countries have been completed.
+The vast majority of this data is from Australians, but we also have over 3000 responses from international sample.

 The SCRUB project is led by READI in partnership with BehaviourWorks Australia, Monash Sustainable Development Institute, Monash University and Australian Catholic University; and a group of more than 100 international researchers.

-Research related to the SCRUB project has been mentioned in several media outlets, for example, in live interviews on SBS and ABC News, on radio stations such as ABC News Radio and Triple M, and in articles in The Conversation and ABC news.
+The related research has been widely covered by the media, for example, in live interviews on SBS and ABC News, on radio stations such as ABC News Radio and Triple M, and in articles in The Conversation and ABC news.